Readers Question: What is the difference between monetary and fiscal policy?

 However, the recent recession shows that monetary policy too can have many limitations.

 - Liquidity trap.
 In a recession, cutting interest rates may prove insufficient to boost demand because banks don’t want to lend and consumers are too nervous to spend.
-Interest rates were cut from 5% to 0.5% in March 2009, but this didn’t solve recession in UK.
+Interest rates were cut from 5% to 0.5% in March 2009, but this didn’t solve recession in the UK.

 - Government spending directly creates demand in the economy and can provide a kick-start to get the economy out of recession.
 Thus in a deep recession, relying on monetary policy alone, may be insufficient to restore equilibrium in the economy.